sbme-tutorials/sbme-tutorials.github.io/2019/intro-to-BME/assignments/2_assignment2.md

 ![](../images/Selection_047.png)

-## Part 1: Programming
+## Part 1: Arduino

-1. Install VTK on your computer.
-2. Load provided volume dataset and render it on an interactive window.
-3. Use different manipulations of visualization parameter for example change the color and opacity of different tissues.
+1. Use Arduino to acquire two signals from two different sensors.
+2. Plot signals readings on serial plotter.

 **Bonus**

-Trying the program with different dataset.
+Save signals on SD card and plot it on matlab.

 ## Part 2: Written